 Car insurance calculators are only as accurate as the information you provide.
 If you leave sections blank or do not provide correct information, your quote will not be accurate.
 It’s recommended you gather your information, such as your driver’s license, vehicle information, and driving history before using a calculator.

-This will ensure you are entering accurate information into the car insurance calculator.
-Always provide complete and correct information to get the best and most accurate quote.
+This will ensure you are entering accurate information into the auto insurance calculator.
+Always provide complete and correct information to get the most accurate estimate.

 While you can get an estimate, it will not be completely accurate.
-Personal information such as your address, age, gender, driver’s license and driving history are all used to estimate your rates.
-Without this information, you will NOT have an accurate quote.
-The more information you provide the more accurate of an estimate you’ll receive.
+Personal information such as your address, age, gender, license details and driving history are all used to estimate your rates.
+The more information you provide the more accurate your car insurance calculation will be.